superlativecode/PHP-Emailer-Object/README.md

 # PHP Emailer Object

-Send emails using a PHP object.
-PHP validation class included.
+Build and send plain text and html emails using an extremely useful PHP Plugin.
+This repo includes:
+* A PHP Emailing Object
+* A Simple PHP Validation Object

+It is recommended that the user have a basic knowledge of PHP objects.

 # Download

-### Option 1 (Using Git):
+### Option 1 [Using Git]:

 * Open up a Terminal/Shell
 * Go into application plugin directory (If it doesn't exist, create it)